skellis46/finger-pointing-moon/case-for-support.md

 >Some aspects of the world may be within the limits of our thought but beyond the limits of our knowledge; faced with competing descriptions of them, we cannot know which description is true.
 Some aspects of the world may even be beyond the limits of our thought, so that we cannot form intelligible descriptions of them, let alone know that a particular description is true.[@markie_rationalism_2017 n.p.]

 - empirical: I am not proposing evidence evidence evidence.
 Tension between evidence, and allowing the creative work to do its work.
 - proxy is very different from staring into the belly of not knowing.
-Accepting the possibility of not knowing or there are things that are not able to be known
+Accepting the possibility of not knowing or there are things that are not able to be known (use Markie above)
 - draw together large range of ideas, opinions and histories that have attempted to handle the epistemology of practice-research
 - where the large body of work has used (often by default) a relativist approach to making epistemic claims, my ambition is to incorporate rationalism, and empiricism
 - to speak directly to the problems -- push through the fuzziness